 In a nutshell, this is our take on fixing a Discord screen share session that is not working overall.
-Whether you have a Discord screen share with a black screen, frequent crashes, or even no audio issues, we pieced together these 13 steps to combat these errors.
+Whether you have a Discord screen share with a black screen, frequent crashes, or even no audio issues, we pieced together these 15 fixes to combat these errors.
 After each step, do a test run by turning on the screen share to see if the issues remain.

 Lastly, feel free to share in the comments if you have an alternative fix to this pesky Discord screen share issue.
 Also, we would love to hear if any of the steps above worked out for you.